-Need to watch 'Penitentiary' on your TV, phone, or tablet?
-Searching for a streaming service to buy, rent, download, or watch the Jamaa Fanaka-directed movie via subscription can be difficult, so we here at Moviefone want to take the pressure off.
+Planning to check out 'Penitentiary' wherever you like to watch?
+Finding a streaming service to buy, rent, download, or watch the Jamaa Fanaka-directed movie via subscription can be a huge pain, so we here at Moviefone want to do the work for you.

-Read on for a listing of streaming and cable services - including rental, purchase, and subscription choices - along with the availability of 'Penitentiary' on each platform when they are available.
-Now, before we get into the various whats and wheres of how you can watch 'Penitentiary' right now, here are some specifics about the drama flick.
+Read on for a listing of streaming and cable services - including rental, purchase, and subscription alternatives - along with the availability of 'Penitentiary' on each platform when they are available.
+Now, before we get into the fundamentals of how you can watch 'Penitentiary' right now, here are some details about the drama flick.

-Released December 1st, 1979, 'Penitentiary' stars Leon Isaac Kennedy, Thommy Pollard , Hazel Spears , Donovan Womack The R movie has a runtime of about 1 hr 39 min, and received a user score of 52 (out of 100) on TMDb, which collated reviews from 25 well-known users.
+Penitentiary starring Leon Isaac Kennedy, Thommy Pollard , Hazel Spears , Donovan Womack has a R rating, a runtime of about 1 hr 39 min, and a scheduled release date of December 1st, 1979.

-What, so now you want to know what the movie's about?
+Thinking about what happens in this film?
 Here's the plot: "A hitchhiker named Martel Gordone gets in a fight with two bikers over a prostitute, and one of the bikers is killed.
 Gordone is arrested and sent to prison, where he joins the prison's boxing team in an effort to secure an early parole and to establish his dominance over the prison's toughest gang."

 'Penitentiary' Release Dates